 Vacation: The goal

 Thankfully, my husband reminds me this is completely normal.
 The chances of a million ideas going through my brain at all times are pretty high.
-And, this is certainly not the first time I’ve dreamt about teaching.
+And, I’ve dreamt about teaching many times in the past.
 Nor will it be the last.

-So, why the rush this week?
+So, why the rush before the holidays?
 Because I am working towards a goal.
 No work over the break.
 Unless I get a great idea & want to follow the rabbit hole for fun.
 Or, I want to get a jump start on a fun composing project.
 In which case, is it actually work?

 What is your goal?